-Around this time of year, our church calendar prescribes a Scripture reading from the Gospel of St. Luke, chapter 8, which concerns a tragedy in the household of a man named Jairus.
-It seems that Jairus and his wife had a daughter, and this girl—only 12 years old—had fallen sick and lay dying at the family home.
+Around this time of year, our church prescribes a Scripture reading from the Gospel of Luke, concerning a tragedy in a family household.
+A man named Jairus and his wife had a daughter, and this girl—only 12 years old—lay dying in their home.

 The response of parents to the prospect of a child’s death is the same now as it has always been: no sacrifice is too great, no probability of cure too remote to shake the parents’ hope that the child might be returned to health.
 In Jairus’s case, though he was an important man in his community (St. Luke calls him a “ruler of the synagogue”) he did not feel it beneath his dignity to go before a complete stranger who was rumored to have performed some miraculous cures.

-That stranger was Jesus Christ.
+That stranger was Jesus.
 Moved by the desperate father’s plea, he accompanied Jairus home, to attend to the dying girl.

 Reading this passage 2,000 years after the events it describes, it’s difficult to grasp the significance of the disciples’ laughter.
 We are so accustomed to hearing the stories of Christ’s miracles that they have become—paradoxically—mundane.
 We “know” that the story will end happily, and so the impact of the preceding episodes is reduced.